Skip to main content

 Vermont's Volkswagen Mitigation Trust Funds

-Please check this page often for updates on the status of the Mitigation Trust, additional information, and specific areas where Vermont is seeking input.
+Please check this page often for updates on the status of the Mitigation Trust, additional information, and specific areas where the State of Vermont is seeking input.
 Use the email contact, anr.decvwmitigation@vermont.gov, to submit your contact information so that we can add your name to a distribution list for updates and information.
 Thank you for your interest and participation.

 Background | Beneficiary Mitigation Plan | Funding Opportunities